ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

   }
 }) }}

 Some PCIMS courts will combine statuses, for example current defendant and report requested.
-Our design doesn’t currently allow for this, should we?
+Our design doesn't currently allow for this, should we?

 Another thing to consider is whether the final status probation not involved is needed or if a Court Duty Officer would just not allocate this outcome for resulting.